Answering Reza Aslan

 "They say that Protagoras, a man eminent in the pursuit of learning, whose name Plato gave to that famous dialogue of his, in his youth earned his living as a hired laborer and often carried heavy burdens on his back, being one of that class of men which the Greeks call αχθοφοροι and we Latins baiuli, or porters.
 (Aulus Gellius, Attic Nights, Book V, Chapter III [1]).

 This 'peasant' schlock did not start with this author, but it does reach its vanishing point of absurdity with him: ". . .a group of illiterate peasants from the backwoods of Galilee. . ." (p.
 193, Zealot), ". . .a marginal Jewish peasant from the backwoods of Galilee. . ." (p.
 235, Zealot).
+The backwoods?
 How much of Galilee was even forested during this time frame?
 The Mediterranean landscape of the classical world was not generally heavily wooded.
 The underlying problem here is that Mr. Aslan is the type of genial, gullible, obedient and obliging young man who believes what he was taught in school: "He [Jesus] was a Jewish peasant with an attitude. . ."
 (John Dominic Crossan, The Birth of Christianity, p. xxx).
 He should develop critical thinking skills and go back and examine it skeptically, because it is not meaningful or defensible:

 Me and Thee